 A professional, attractive cover also says something about the contents of the book itself and can relay just as much information to your customers as the book’s title and short description.

-If you are in the process of publishing an ebook, designing a great cover should be one of your first priorities.
+If you are selling eBooks, designing a great cover should be one of your first priorities.
 To help, here are six ebook cover design tips to get you started.

 1. Browse the Competition